 Email Webhook Configuration

-Obot can be configured to receive email and trigger workflows.
+Obot can be configured to receive email and trigger tasks.
 Currently, it only supports receiving email via SendGrid's Inbound Parse Webhook.
-This allows Obot to trigger workflows based on the content of incoming emails.
-We are working on adding support for other email services.
+This allows Obot to trigger tasks based on the content of incoming emails.

 Supported Email Services